onflow/docs/docs/networks/node-ops/node-operation/protocol-state-bootstrap.md

 description: How to bootstrap a new or existing node
 ---

-When a node joins the network, it bootstraps its local database using a trusted initialization file, called a `Root Snapshot`.
+When a node joins the network, it bootstraps its local database using a trusted initialization file, called a Root Snapshot.
 Most node operators will use the `Spork Root Snapshot` file distributed during the [spork process](./spork.md).
 This page will explain how the bootstrapping process works and how to use it in general.